 Together with violinist Elvino Vardaro, he left Pedro Maffia’s Orchestra to form his first ensemble.
 They played in Café Nacional and they also went on tour across Argentina, though unfortunately there are no recording left of their music and performances.
 Afterward, Pugliese formed and ensemble with violinist Alfredo Gobbi (whose style later on, when he formed his own orchestra, is similar to Pugliese’s one).
 In this small orchestra at the bandoneon there was the very young Aníbal Troilo, one of the best bandoneonist in the history of Tango and the director of one of the main Tango orchestra of the Golden age.
 Later on, Pugliese also played together with Pedro Laurenz and Miguel Caló’s orchestras.
 After this first period of apprenticeship, Pugliese finally started to drive toward his own conception of music, Tango and life.

-The communist concept of cooperative, his loyal friends and musicians and the rise of Osvaldo Pugliese
+The communist concept of cooperative and the rise of Osvaldo Pugliese

 The Osvaldo Pugliese Milonguero: Chanel and Moran 1943-1947

 Although nowadays most people know Pugliese’s orchestra for the music composed after 1957, and many professional dancers choose it for their performances, the old milongueros remember Pugliese (with Chanel) as the one who brought new ideas to the Tango of the golden era, giving them the indispensable compass, together with nuances and dramatic pauses.
 During this first period, both instrumental tunes and the ones with the singer were perfect Tangos to dance also in a crowded milonga.
 As Pugliese himself said, he composed for the people, and although his music is very sophisticated, especially in this first phase every milonguero can get straight into each tune and dream with it.

 Two different singers for Osvaldo Pugliese